andrewyuan/edav/_posts/2014-03-03-blogpost1-AndrewYuan.md

 <body>

-## The Post
+# The Post

 The blog post entitled [_"World Cup Goal Production"_](http://www.soccerbythenumbers.com/2010/07/world-cup-goal-production.html) published in May 11th, 2010 at soccerbythenumbers.com presents the quantity of teams to score different amounts of goals in a single World Cup edition.
 It attempts to illustrate the proportion of teams with better and worse performances, as well as performance variation over time.

 ![Number of goals scored by teams in a World Cup](http://3.bp.blogspot.com/_pMRjCwGDjRY/TFsf3XE8xKI/AAAAAAAAAJs/VZ5uRmQeg_U/s400/World+Cup+Goals+graph.png)

 The issue with this comparison is that it omits important information to allow a fair analysis.
 For instance, teams that advance into further rounds of the competition get to play more matches than the ones that do not, consequently having the opportunity to score more goals.
 Let us take the Fifa World Cup of 2010 as an example.
 It took place in South Africa, and the competition champion was the Spanish team.
 It scored a total of 8 goals in the competition, while the almighty Brazilian team scored a total of 9 goals!
 Practically the same performance, right?
 Wrong!
 Most sadly, the Brazilian team was eliminated in quarterfinals, playing a total of 5 matches, while the champion Spanish team played a total of 7 matches, 2 more than the Brazilian team.

 In addition, it compares side by side the teams from different editions of the competition.
 Each edition has very particular characteristics.
 Some have 3 phases, others 2, others do not have an eliminatory phase, some had stronger teams, other weaker or even less teams.
 Considering that, it might not make sense to compare and sum all of them together.
 It is like summing up apples and bananas.

 To finalize, the summarization of the numbers in the graph hides important information to every big soccer fan (as I am!), such as the performance individual teams in each competition.
 Which soccer fan wouldn’t like to know how many goals his/her team scored in that particular edition?
 To mitigate these issues, the graph presents the amount of goals scored per round of the competition, each edition of the competition is illustrated as a different section of the graph, and each individual team is represented as an individual line.

 With all that detailed information, the first question that comes to mind is what the performance of the competition champion was, and for that, I added a path line highlighting the champions of each edition.
 Having that information, we can get to interesting insights, such as the Spanish team in 2010, which was the team to be champion with the least amount of goals of all time, with only 8 goals in 7 matches, an average of 1.14 goals per game!

 Also, the Hungarian team of 1954 was the one with the largest amount of goals, a total of 27 in 5 matches, an average of 5.4 goals per match, even though they were not the champions.
-In the first round, they beat the German team by 8x3, and faced again the same team in the finals, where they lost by 2x3, pronouncing the German team the competition champions!
+In the first round, they beat the German team by 8x3, and faced again the same team in the finals, where they lost by 2x3, declaring the German team the competition champions!

 <script src="http://d3js.org/d3.v3.min.js">
 </script>